70 Million Jobs

-70 Million Jobs was an American employment website and employment agency made for people with criminal records.
+70 Million Jobs was an American for profit employment platform for people with criminal records.
 The company was named for the approximately 70 million people in the United States with a criminal record.

 History

-Richard Bronson, the founder of 70 Million Jobs created the company due to his inability to find employment following his imprisonment for defrauding stock accounts at his over the counter brokerage house which he founded after leaving Stratton Oakmont.
-Resulting in Bronson's decision to create 70 Million Jobs.
+Richard Bronson, the founder of 70 Million Jobs created the company due to his inability to find employment following his imprisonment.
+Bronson was incarcerated for defrauding stock accounts at his over the counter brokerage house which he founded after leaving Stratton Oakmont.
 The purpose of the company was aiding former felons find a job.
 Their method involves helping them write their résumé, and finding companies that can hire felons.
+The company was accepted into Y Combinator, the prestigious tech accelerator program, and received venture capital funding.
+It facilitated employment for thousands of system-impacted men and women.
+The company closed on June 2, 2022.
+According to Bronson, it was due to difficulties caused by the COVID-19 pandemic and The Great Resignation.
+Bronson stated about the collapse of the company: